oxlip-lang/oxlip-doc/src/doc/overview.md

 ```

 ### Annotations
-Expressions and declarations can be annotated to provide OpenAPI metadata, like `title`, `description`, `example`... etc.
+Expressions and declarations can be annotated to provide OpenAPI and JSON Schema metadata.

 Inline annotations immediately follow the expression they refer to and are enclosed with backticks:
 ```oal